jyn514/jyn514.github.io/content/things-are-getting-scary.md

 GLM 5.3-flash [released last week](https://z.ai/blog/glm-5.3-flash), and that means [Project Glasswing] and [Daybreak] are running out of time.
 Cheap models capable of dangerous hacking are now available to anyone, without the normal safeguards for refusing malicious actions.
-We need to fix vulnerabilities across the industry so that we aren't caught unawares And for one of the first times in computing history, we have the ability to!
+We need to fix vulnerabilities across the industry so that we aren't caught unawares.
+And for one of the first times in computing history, we have the ability to!
 We can use frontier LLMs that move faster than a human to find and fix these issues in the little time we have left.